ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## What's inside this Cloud Pak

+PSTACK - This needs to be updated or removed....

 In addition to the default features for managing multicloud environments, the IBM Cloud Pak for Multicloud Management includes the following installable modules that you can add to your cluster to manage applications and infrastructure, and to automate tasks:

 - Monitoring Module for monitoring the performance and availability of cloud applications in hybrid cloud environments.